batect/batect/docs/content/Privacy.md

 This privacy policy details the data that is collected when you interact with batect and its related services.

+## General principles

+As an open source project, the batect project does not have the resources to run detailed user studies to understand best how to design features or prioritise work.
+We collect data only for the purpose of understanding how batect and its related services are used, maintaining batect and its related services, monitoring the security and performance of its related services, and improving batect and its related services.

+Data is not:

+* used for advertising purposes
+* sold
+* shared with others, except in aggregate, anonymous form (eg. the total number of users that used batect over a 7 day period)

 ## Documentation site statistical information

 This documentation site ([batect.dev](https://batect.dev)) collects anonymous statistical information using Google Analytics.